Attano/l4d2-tourney-rules/rules_EQLeague.md

 ######5.7.2 Tank parking
 If an AI tank stops advancing for any reason, the survivors must be notified in a reasonable time.
-Intentionally positioning a tank so that it cannot advance when AI controlled is not allowed.
+Intentionally positioning a tank so that it cannot advance when AI-controlled is not allowed.

 The minimum penalty for intentional tank parking will be an official warning for the one responsible.
-The maximum penalty will be decided by the league directors if deemed necessary.
+The maximum penalty will be decided by the tournament directors if deemed necessary.

 ######5.7.3 Spectating
 Players may spectate if and only if they have unintentionally become stuck in a clip brush or other entity and cannot move.

 The minimum penalty for abuse of the spectate command will be an official warning for the one responsible.
-The maximum penalty will be decided by the league directors if deemed necessary.
+The maximum penalty will be decided by the tournament directors if deemed necessary.

 #####5.8 Glitches